henrywatkins/python-euler/README.md

 #### Problem 40

 create champerdowne constant by string concatenation, then just find the product of digits and index locations.

+#### Problem 41

+for a set of lists of digits from 3 to n, loop through the lexicographic permutations and check if the resultant integer is a prime by checking the number of prime factors.

 #### Problem 46